Do you often wake up with a headache or experience chronic headaches that are undiagnosed?

 It is possible that your headaches are actually the result of tension in the temporomandibular joint, or TMJ.
 Dysfunction in the bite can lead to a range of symptoms such as frequent headaches due to increased muscle tension in the masticatory muscles of the TMJ that can be caused by teeth grinding, jaw clenching or an uneven bite.

-Dr. Robinson can evaluate the function of your bite to look for signs of malocclusion or damage to the jaw joints.
+Dr. Cook can evaluate the function of your bite to look for signs of malocclusion or damage to the jaw joints.
 He will also look for the common signs of teeth grinding such as worn teeth.
 Reducing the incidence of TMJ related headaches relies on a proper diagnosis of the underlying dysfunction in the bite and appropriate treatment.

 Treating TMJ Headaches